Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 ### E017
 ```
-SEUT: An error has occurred in the FBX exporter.
+SEUT: A RunTimeError has occurred in the FBX exporter.
 Try exiting Edit-Mode before exporting.
 ```
 **Cause**